FelixAnna/web-service-dlw/readme.md

         ```
 3. store your aws credentials in place: https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html
     1. for local recommand: Shared Credentials File
-    2. for docker container not in ecs/eks/ec2: use env
+    2. for docker container not in ecs/eks/ec2: use env passed to container (in yaml or from docker run command)
     3. for docker container in ecs/eks/ec2: use aws role assume
 4. start user-api on port 8181
     1. run in local system:
         ```bash
+        cd user-api
         profile=dev go run .
         ```
     2. run from local docker container: